maryellison/shakespeare_audition_app/README.md

 # Shakespeare Audition App
 ### Or, A Player's Foul Papers
-*foul papers - the rough drafts of the play before the final polish, i.e. the fair papers*
+*foul papers - the rough drafts of the play before the final polished product, i.e. the fair papers*

 ## Why do we need this?